 No discussion of forces that push up prices would be complete without discussing a deliberate reduction in supply based on social concerns.
-We refer to the government response to Covid.
-Looking just at the meat industry, forced plant closures reduced supply of meat last year.
-Since demand for food is quite inelastic, the price had to rise dramatically in order to force the marginal consumer to eat less meat.
+We refer to the government's response to Covid.
+Looking just at the meat industry, forced plant closures reduced the supply of meat last year.
+Since demand for food is quite inelastic, the price had to rise dramatically to force the marginal consumer to eat less meat.

 We realize that the mainstream includes all causes of rising prices in their definition of inflation.
 However, regardless of the words used, we differentiate these nonmonetary forces pushing up prices as opposed to the monetary forces pushing them down.
 This distinction is important, especially if we want to predict what comes next.